You can think of a practice as any action you consistently take.

 I put myself in the different roles all the time.

-Same male body, of course, but I can switch between these energies, as we all have the capacity to do, especially when we practice.
+Same male body, of course, but I can switch between these energies, as we all have the capacity to do, especially as we practice.

-We all have a left brain and right brain, a feminine and masculine side, although most of us have preferences about where we like to reside within those options, which is great.
+We all have a left brain and right brain, a feminine and masculine side, although most of us have preferences about where we like to reside within those options.

 When masculine meets feminine is when creation happens.

-So, in summary, I find that, culturally speaking, fears and beliefs around power dynamics (like the “guru” model) as well as the fear/discomfort/lack of clarity about temporarily playing roles between masculine and feminine energies can affect the way we perceive “coaching.”
+So, in summary, cultural conditioning and beliefs around power dynamics (like the “guru” model) as well as the fear/discomfort/lack of awareness around temporarily playing roles between masculine and feminine energies can affect the way we perceive “coaching.”

 I’ll end with a few questions: